python/pythondotorg/docs/source/install.rst

     $ vagrant up

-The box will be provisioned with Python 3.5, a virtual environment with all the requirements installed, and a database ready to use.
+The box will be provisioned with a latest Python 3.6 version, a virtual environment with all the requirements installed, and a database ready to use.

 Once this is done it's time to create some data and run the server::